lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

                   test: product2
 ```

-Query variable `test` for hosts.ex1.yml and the same results of said query:
+When querying variable `test` for [hosts.ex1.yml](./hosts.ex1.yml), we get the same results as the ini inventory example:

 ```
 # ansible-inventory -i hosts.ex1.yml --list host1